kevin-j-m/kjm-blog/content/posts/at_rubyconf2024.md

 ## RubyConf 2024

 I'm starting this post from Terminal B in Logan Airport (Boston).
 Waiting for my plane, I figured I might put together a post to document a quick and loose exploration of what I see while I'm in Chicago.
+Check out my [recap post]({{< ref "rubyconf-2024-recap" >}}) for more details about the sessions I visited.

 ## Travel